-Fifty-six years ago Thursday, John F. Kennedy was assassinated while riding in a motorcade in Dallas.
+Fifty-six years ago today, John F. Kennedy was assassinated while riding in a motorcade in Dallas, Texas.

-For those of us who lived through that tragic time, images of the days that followed the killing flicker through our minds, much like the famous Zapruder movie of the actual shooting.
+For those of us who lived through that tragic time, images of the days that followed the killing flicker through our minds, much like the famous Zapruder film of the actual shooting.

 Television documented the shooting of alleged assassin Lee Harvey Oswald by a small-time nightclub operator named Jack Ruby.

 It then turned its all-seeing eye on dignitaries from Charles de Gaulle to Dwight Eisenhower arriving at the White House to pay their respects to Mrs. Kennedy.